windowsadmins/cimian-pkg/README.md

 #### Field Descriptions

 - **`identifier`**:
-  A unique identifier in reverse-domain style (e.g., `com.gorillacorp.gorilla`).
+  A unique identifier in reverse-domain style (e.g., `com.cimiancorp.cimian`).
 This ensures the package is correctly recognized by the system and prevents naming conflicts.

 - **`version`**:
   Supports **semantic versioning** (e.g., `1.0.0`) or **date-based versioning** (e.g., `2024.10.11`).
 Used to determine whether a new installation or update is required during deployments.